makrai/notes/brown2005-fewshot-gpt3.md

 ## 2.1 Model and Architectures

-* same model and architecture as GPT-2 RWC + 19,
+* same model and architecture as GPT-2 RWC+ 19,
   * including the modified init, pre-normalization, and reversible tokenization
   * but alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer CGRS19.
 To